In this article:

 - Storing the leaves in the refrigerator for a few days before extracting the gel prolongs their life.

 - Adding honey to the gel and then refrigerating it can increase its shelf life.

 - Freezing aloe vera gel in cubes allows you to use it as needed.

 - Kidney disease

-Drug preparations that contain aloe vera can be more toxic than pure aloe vera gel.
+Moreover, drug preparations that contain aloe vera can be more toxic than pure aloe vera gel.
 Such preparations include herbal stimulant laxatives as aloe latex has been found to have various side effects.

 Aloe Vera Allergy

-Avoid aloe vera if you have an allergy to any of the following plants in the Liliaceae family: (21)
+Avoid aloe vera if you have an allergy to any plants in the Liliaceae family.
+(22)

 Use caution when using aloe vera together with the following medications:

 - Antidiabetes medications: Aloe gel may decrease blood sugar levels.
 Consuming it in conjunction with diabetes medications can cause hypoglycemia.